 - Zangief, the Dumb Muscle in Street Fighter, is this to M. Bison, as he genuinely believes that Bison is doing everything to help the world.
 He's stunned when Deejay reveals that he got paid.

-- Star Wars Legends: In The Thrawn Trilogy, the Noghri, who serve as the scarily competent bodyguards or assassins of Thrawn and other high-ranking Imperials, worship the late Darth Vader as the semi-divine protector of their planet, because he prevented their extinction after a major ecological catastrophe.
-The heroes later learn that this catastrophe was actually caused by a space battle above the planet during the Clone Wars (so the ship which crashed wasn't one of the Rebels, as he'd said), and that Vader manipulated the Noghri into eternal Undying Loyalty to him by then pretending to be helping them, when actually the droids sent to restore their vegetation were really poisoning it to keep the Noghri needing the Empire however.
-Once they learn this due to Leia, the Noghri turn on the Imperials.
+- Star Wars Legends: In The Thrawn Trilogy, the Noghri worship Darth Vader as the semi-divine protector of their planet because he prevented their extinction after a major ecological catastrophe.
+The heroes later learn that this catastrophe was actually caused by a space battle above the planet during the Clone Wars, and that Vader manipulated the Noghri into eternal Undying Loyalty to him by pretending to be helping them; the droids sent to restore their vegetation were actually slowing it to keep the Noghri dependent.
+Once they learn this, the Noghri turn on the Imperials.